-- A discount of 10% on the total cart value, with maximum discount being 20$
+A discount of 10% on the total cart value, with the maximum discount being 20$

-- AND: Only users with the affiliation 'Alumni' can avail the discount.
+AND: Only users with the affiliation 'Alumni' can avail of the discount.

 NOTE: Public discounts are listed while checking out - you can access this discount that you can avail from your cart.
 So you don’t need to go back or remember a code or so.
 It’ll be listed and you can pick the best discount that applies to you.

 Discounts that you cannot avail are greyed out.
 So for example, if there is a 50% discount for GOLD members - non-gold members can see the offer but cannot avail it unless they are a GOLD member